 Switch off the gas and allow to cool.
 Drink this water to bring down the burning sensation.

-DRINK WATER/URINATE AFTER INTERCOURSE: Because the distance between the urethra and the vagina is so less, we are at a risk of catching an infection from sexual contact.
+DRINK WATER/URINATE AFTER INTERCOURSE: Because the distance between the urethra and the vagina is so less, we are at risk of catching an infection from sexual contact.

 Drink water and pass urine after intercourse so that the bacteria gets flushed out.